Frequently Asked Questions

 A

 Yes.
 Lawg is specifically designed for small and mid-sized accounting firms that face regulatory complexity but lack the internal research capacity available to Big 4 and top-tier practices.
-Traditional options like tax advisory hotlines can be slow, expensive, and often return vague answers without specific legislative references.
-Lawg delivers instant, citation-backed research across Australian tax legislation, ATO rulings, and case law — so practitioners can verify the answer and apply their own professional judgment.
+Traditional options such as advisory hotlines can be valuable, but may not always fit fast, citation-heavy daily research workflows.
+General-purpose AI tools lack the domain depth needed for professional tax work.
+Lawg delivers instant, citation-backed research across Australian tax legislation, ATO rulings, and case law, so practitioners can verify the answer and apply their own professional judgment.
 It covers the tax topics accountants deal with every day, including Division 7A, trust distributions, CGT small business concessions, PSI, GST on property, FBT, and SMSF compliance.

 Q